Alternative versions of Spider-Man: Spectacular Spider-Man Adventures (Earth-9411)

 The United Kingdom-based Panini Comics publication Spectacular Spider-Man Adventures was loosely based on the continuity of the 1994 animated TV series.
 In this series, Peter Parker deals with the day-to-day headaches of balancing a social life with his superheroics.
 He has a close circle of friends such as Liz Allen, Harry Osborn, and Flash Thompson, and he is involved in a relationship with Mary Jane.
 However, in this continuity, Mary Jane does not possess an existing knowledge of his dual identity, and thus Peter finds juggling his life with her and his crime-fighting career difficult.
 Despite this, Mary Jane loyally supports Peter, believing it is his dangerous job as a photographer that keeps him away from dates and other activities.
-A look into the future reveals Peter and MJ ultimately get married in this continuity and have a daughter, May, who is active as Spider-Girl.
+A look into the future (based on MC2) reveals Peter and MJ ultimately get married in this continuity and have a daughter, May, who is active as Spider-Girl.
 At some point in this future, Peter loses his leg, which forces him to retire as Spider-Man.

-Spider-Woman (Earth-807128)
+Spider-Bitch (Earth-807128/21923)

-In the Old Man Logan universe, the granddaughter of Peter Parker and daughter of Clint Barton and Tonya Parker, the supervillain known as Spider-Woman was born Ashley, seemingly lacking spider-powers yet using her intuition and combat training to conquer a portion of the Wastelands as the new Kingpin.
+In the Old Man Logan universe, the granddaughter of Peter Parker and daughter of Clint Barton and Tonya Parker, the supervillain known as Spider-Bitch was born as simply Ashley (later referred to in overview text, though never in dialogue, as Ashley Barton), lacking spider-powers yet using her intuition and combat training to conquer a portion of the Wastelands as the new Kingpin.

 Spider-Boy (Earth-9602)

 In the Amalgam Comics universe, Spider-Man was combined with DC's Superboy to create Spider-Boy.
 He is featured in Spider-Boy #1 (April 1996) and Spider-Boy Team-Up #1 (June 1997).
-In this continuity, Spider-Boy is the clone of researcher Peter Parker, created during an explosion in the Project Cadmus Labs.
-Adopted by Cadmus director General Thunderbolt Ross, he is given the name "Pete Ross".
-Spider-Boy's power is the ability to redirect his own personal gravity, giving him the ability to climb walls, and to increase his strength.
+In this continuity, Spider-Boy is a clone of researcher Peter Parker created at Project Cadmus.
+Adopted by Cadmus director Thunderbolt Ross, he is given the name "Pete Ross".
+Spider-Boy is able to redirect his own personal gravity, giving him the ability to climb walls and increase his strength.
 He is able to shoot webs using a special "web gun" developed by Cadmus.
-Spider-Boy is an honorary member of the Legion of Galactic Guardians 2099 (an amalgamation of DC's Legion of Super-Heroes and Marvel's Guardians of the Galaxy plus the Marvel 2099 timeline).
-In the Spider-Verse miniseries, he is seen in the background during a fight with the Inheritors.
+Spider-Boy is an honorary member of the Legion of Galactic Guardians 2099 (an amalgamation of DC's Legion of Super-Heroes, Marvel's Guardians of the Galaxy, and the Marvel 2099 timeline).

 Spider-Ham (Earth-8311)

 Spider-Hulk (Earth-70105)

 In Bullet Points, Peter Parker is the Hulk and Bruce Banner is Spider-Man.
-Peter is killed by Galactus, and Bruce is killed by Daemos during the "Spider-Verse" event while trying to extract Kaine from Earth-616.
+Peter is killed by Galactus.